OpenFAST/openfast/docs/source/testing/index.rst

 Testing OpenFAST
 ================

-The OpenFAST test suite consists of system and module level regression tests and unit tests.
-The regression test compares locally generated solutions to a set of baseline solutions.
+The OpenFAST test suite consists of glue code and module level regression tests and unit tests.
+The regression tests compare locally generated solutions to a set of baseline solutions.
 The unit tests ensure that individual subroutines are functioning as intended.